Dear Ms. Vicki,

 My boyfriend has enlisted in the Army, and I couldn't be more proud.
 We haven't been together for very long -- we just celebrated our five-month anniversary -- but we are in love and I know that he's the one for me.

-Still, I'm having some trouble getting used to the idea of him as a military man.
+Still, I'm having trouble getting used to the idea of him as a military man.
 He is going to be an Apache repairman -- not infantry, thank goodness!
 I don't think my heart or sanity could take infantry!

 I guess what I'm looking for is a little advice.
 How do I get used to his absence?
 We talk all the time and see each other almost every day, but that will drastically change when he leaves for basic training in June.